SystemsApproach/sdn/access.rst

 up to 1024 homes.
 PON gets its name from the fact that the splitters are passive: they forward optical signals downstream and upstream without actively storing-and-forwarding frames.
-Framing then happens at the edges, at the ISP’s premises in a device called an *Optical Line Terminal* (OLT), and at the end-points in individual homes in a device called an *Optical Network Unit* (ONU).
+Framing then happens at the end-points, at the ISP’s premises in a device called an *Optical Line Terminal* (OLT), and in individual homes in a device called an *Optical Network Unit* (ONU).

 :numref:`Figure %s <fig-pon>` shows an example PON, simplified to depict just one ONU and one OLT.
 In practice, a Central Office would